ClawCodes/MSD/CS6012/Week3/Day5/Assignment7/analysis.md

 1. Need to create a large array of randomly generated Strings
 2. Measure collision count when adding all elements in the above array across multiple input sizes
-   * Use a set to ensure uniquness, then measure bucket length. bucket length - 1 = number of collisions for a given bucket
+   * Use a set to ensure uniqueness, then measure bucket length. bucket length - 1 = number of collisions for a given bucket

 ###